doozr/doozr.github.io/_posts/2016-05-27-p0004_palindrome_product_test.md

 Perfect.
 The right answer pops out in a mere 760ms.
 Although it does seem a bit slow ...

+# Slightly cleverer solution

 After much experimentation I have assured myself that, ugly as it is, the `is_palindrome` function is about as fast as it can be in Python.
-Walking the string as I would in C is actually slower.
+Walking the string as I would in C is actually slower, and trying something clever with pulling individual digits out of the number with integer division and modulo is just silly.

 The problem is the rest of it.
 It runs `(end - start) ** 2` iterations before it even starts to figure out which is highest.
 That's 810000 iterations.
 Just a bit excessive.

 After much head scratching and experimenting with partitioning the search domain to try and find the right solution first rather than having to calculate all of them and call `max`, I determined that it's just not the sort of problem